brunoguedes/readmeWriterAssistant/README.md

-Here's a generated README.md for your project:

-# README Writer Assistant
+# Readme Writer Assistant

-README Writer Assistant is a Python project that generates README.md files for a given project structure.
-It uses language models like GPT-4, GPT-3.5 Turbo, and Claude3 Opus to generate the content of the README based on the project's file structure and file contents.
+Readme Writer Assistant is a Python-based tool designed to help developers create high-quality README files for their projects.
+It provides a simple and intuitive interface for generating README files in Markdown format, ensuring that all essential information is included.

+## Features

+- Generates README files in Markdown format
+- Includes a summary of the project and its features
+- Provides a high-level overview of the code and project structure
+- Offers installation instructions and dependency information
+- Includes instructions on how to configure and use the tool
+- Acknowledges third-party code and provides contribution guidelines
+- Includes license information
+- Supports multiple language models, including Claude3 Opus, GPT-3.5 Turbo, GPT-4, llama3, llama3 Groq, openhermes, mistral, and mixtral

 ## Project Structure

-The project has the following file structure:

 ```
 ├── .env
 ├── .env_example
-├── poetry.lock
+├── LICENSE
 ├── pyproject.toml
 └── src
     ├── app.py